 The ZIO motherboard is accessed through a USB serial interface.
 The ZIO USB serial driver is available in kernel since version 2.6.34.

-the device was detected and attached to ttyACMx
+the device was detected and attached to ttyACMx.
+This device file

 name should be used to communicate with the board.
 The exact device